Will be available soon.

 13.8 If the inspection reveals insufficient security measures or other breaches of the DPA on the part of the Data Processor, the Data Processor must take necessary steps to counter such breaches without undue delay.

-14.1 The parties may agree other clauses concerning the provision of the personal data processing service specifying e.g. liability, as long as they do not contradict directly or indirectly the DPA or prejudice the fundamental rights or freedoms of the data subject and the protection afforded by the GDPR and applicable Data Protection Regulation.
+14.1 The parties may agree other clauses concerning the provision of the personal data processing service specifying e.g. liability, as long as they do not contradict directly or indirectly the DPA or prejudice the fundamental rights or freedoms of the data subject and the protection afforded by applicable Data Protection Laws.

-14.2 Terms regarding liability is governed by the Agreement between the parties.
+14.2 Terms regarding liability is governed by the MSA between the parties

 14.3 Costs or hours used by the Data Processor due to technical or procedural changes requested by the Data Controller will be charged by the Data Processor to the Data Controller on a T/M basis (time used and external costs incurred by Data Processor will be charged to the Data Controller), including but not limited to changes to (i) instruction on use of personal data, (ii) security or (iii) other procedures applicable to personal data.